-

 This methodology, now used by partners across regions, ensures that reconstruction decisions are data-driven, inclusive, and aligned with national recovery frameworks.

-Repair Hubs and Mobile Response
+Repair Hubs and Shelter Ambulance

 Through REFAUK, Helvetas established and continues to support a Repair Hub in Kharkiv, where volunteers can access tools, materials, and practical guidance for urgent repairs to shell-damaged homes and public facilities.